Congratulations! You’ve gotten over the first hurdle and made it through to a face to face interview. That means your potent

 It seems simple, but when it comes down to it graduates often find themselves wondering, what does the interviewer really want to know and how much should I be ‘telling’?

-Planning your answer to this question is important to ensure you are fully prepared on the day.
+Planning your answer to this common question is important to ensure you are fully prepared on the day.
 Write your answer down and practice reading over it a few times, adding any key points as you go.

 We’ve found that the best way to tackle this classic graduate interview question, is to first understand, why does an employer ask it?